-An autumn butternut squash quinoa salad recipe with dried cranberries, pecans and baby kale, and tossed with an orange-cinnamon dressing is sweet, savory, healthy and delicious!
+Autumn Butternut Squash Quinoa Salad recipe featuring dried cranberries, toasted pecans and baby kale, and tossed with an orange-cinnamon dressing is sweet, savory, healthy and delicious!
 It’s nutrient dense, gluten-free, grain-free, low-fat, satisfying and will keep you feeling your best!

 Butternut squash with it’s warm colored flesh is a must have when in season.
-I’ve added a few other butternut squash recipes over the years like this warm Roasted Butternut Squash Salad + Shallot Vinaigrette, and this hearty Autumn Wheat Berry + Butternut Squash Salad, or this Creamy Butternut Squash + Sage Pasta Sauce and this delicious Butternut Squash + Red Lentil Soup.
-Let’s not forget this Butternut Squash and Black Bean Chili!
+I’ve added a few other butternut squash recipes over the years like this warm Roasted Butternut Squash Salad + Shallot Vinaigrette, and this hearty Autumn Wheat Berry + Butternut Squash Salad, or Creamy Butternut Squash + Sage Pasta Sauce and this delicious Butternut Squash + Red Lentil Soup.
+And let’s not forget about this fan-favorite Butternut Squash and Black Bean Chili!

 The recipe I have for you today is adapted from this, Roasted Brussels Sprouts & Butternut Squash w/ Cranberries & Pecans, side dish recipe.
 I simply omitted the brussels sprouts and included the quinoa, making a perfect salad for a light lunch or dinner.
 It’s also great for make ahead meals, as it refrigerates well and can be served chilled, at room temperature or warm.